johnkevinevangelio/personal-blog/_posts/2020-09-01-callback-promise-async-await.md

 4. **Event loop** : basic job is to look both at the stack and the task queue, pushing the first thing on the queue to the stack when it see stack as empty.

+**What is Callback in Javascript?**
+A JavaScript Callback Function is a function that is passed as a parameter to another JavaScript function, and the callback function is run inside of the function it was passed into.

 **Why we use callback?**

 Sample Code: